Biden taps oil reserve for 6 months to control gas prices

 The steady release from the reserves would be a meaningful sum and come near to closing the domestic production gap relative to February 2020, before the coronavirus caused a steep decline in oil output.

+Still, the politics of oil are complicated with industry advocates and environmentalists both criticizing the planned release.
+Groups such as the American Petroleum Institute want to make drilling easier, while environmental organizations say energy companies should be forced to pay a special tax on windfall profits instead.

-The Biden administration in November announced the release of 50 million barrels from the strategic reserve in coordination with other countries.
+The administration in November announced the release of 50 million barrels from the strategic reserve in coordination with other countries.
 And after the Russia-Ukraine war began, the U.S. and 30 other countries agreed to an additional release of 60 million barrels from reserves, with half of the total coming from the U.S.

 According to the Department of Energy, which manages it, more than 568 million barrels of oil were held in the reserve as of March 25.
+After the release, the government would begin to replenish the reserve once prices have sufficiently fallen.

 News of the administration’s planning was first reported by Bloomberg.